Projected Subgradient Ascent for Convex Maximization: Single Projection for Linear Optimization

 Figure~\ref{fig:ellipse-example} illustrates the convergence in the case of an ellipse in the plane with $x_0$ at the origin.
 Since $x^\eta$ is the orthogonal projection of $\eta c$ we have that $\eta c - x^\eta$ is perpendicular to the ellipse at $x^\eta$.
 Therefore $x^\eta$ maximizes \(\langle \eta c - x^\eta, x\rangle\).
 As $\eta$ grows, $\eta c -x^\eta$ becomes parallel to $c$, and in the limit $x^\eta$ maximizes \(\langle c, x\rangle\).

-The use of a single projection for linear optimization was considered in \cite{mangasarian} in the context of linear programming, where projecting a suitably rescaled cost vector yields an optimal basic feasible solution.
-Mangasarian sought an explicit \(\eta\) that produces an exact solution in the polyhedral setting.
-Here we consider more general (non-polyhedral) closed convex sets in a Hilbert space and derive bounds on \(\eta\) that ensure an arbitrarily close approximation to the objective value.
-Note that for smooth sets, there is no finite $\eta$ that achieves optimality.
+The use of a single projection for linear optimization was considered in \cite{mangasarian} and \cite{nurminski} in the context of linear programming, where projecting a suitably rescaled cost vector yields an optimal basic feasible solution. \cite{bui} extended these results to infinite-dimensional spaces under a sharpness assumption.
+While these work sought an explicit \(\eta\) that produces an exact solution in the polyhedral setting, we consider more general (non-polyhedral) closed convex sets in a Hilbert space and derive bounds on \(\eta\) that ensure an arbitrarily close approximation to the objective value.
+Note that for smooth sets, no finite $\eta$ achieves optimality.

 A result similar to Lemma~\ref{lemma:bounds} appears in \cite{woodstock}.
-However, our lemma provides a more precise characterization that depends on $x_0$ and we prove convergence of $P_S(x_0+\eta c)$ to a particular optimum solution, including in the case of general (non-polyhedral) convex sets $S$.
+However, our lemma provides a more precise characterization that depends on $x_0$.
+This also allows us to prove convergence of $P_S(x_0+\eta c)$ in Theorem~\ref{thm:x+eta c converges}, including in the case of general (non-polyhedral) convex sets $S$.

 Practical use of $x^\eta$ to approximate $x^*$ requires a choice for \(\eta\).
 The choice should balance the computational complexity of computing the projection \(x^\eta = P_S(x_0 + \eta c)\) and the quality of the approximation.
 For some convex sets, projection can be performed efficiently.
 Methods based on alternating projections, such as Dykstra's algorithm~\cite{dykstra}, can also be used in various settings.